signet4grn/SIGNET/README.md

   --walltime WALLTIME	     	maximum walltime of the server in seconds --resn                        result prefix
   --sif                         singularity container
+  --email                       send notification emails for both two stages if you have mail installed in Linux
 ```
 * `net.gexp.data`: output from `signet -c`, includes the expression data for genes with cis-eQTL.
 It's a n * p matrix, with each row encodes the gene expression data for each sample.
 * `net.geno.data`: output from `signet -c`, includes the genotype data for marginally significant  cis-eQTL.
 It's a n * p matrix, with each row encodes the genotype data for each sample.